 But with a little more digging, we found that after he moved to Europe in 1953, Harris changed his name to Zev, meaning ‘wolf’ in Hungarian.
 While in the United States, Harris focused primarily on abstract and surrealist paintings, whereas beginning in Europe, his work shifted focus to primarily large-scale sculpture.
 Interestingly, the AA/PG Library also has an example of his illustration work, in the whimsical drawings he included in Eugene Walter’s book “Singerie Songerie: a Masque on the Subject of Lyric Mode.”
 The Archives of American Art owns a copy of his personal scrapbooks.

 Healy starting creating indoor and outdoor sculptures using sailcloth that she calls sail sculpture.
-Healy sews clothes into formal, geometric shapes at least 50 feet in height, and although her sculpture retains its formal design, its composition continuously changes when blown by wind.
-Healy’s Corcoran file contains photographs of her sculptures and their installation in galleries, which makes the collection a tremendous resource, especially for viewing the design of her sculptures removed from sources of wind.
+Healy sews cloth, primarily sailcloth for sail pieces and chiffon for indoor pieces, into formal, geometric shapes at least 50 feet in height, and although her sculpture retains its formal design, its composition continuously changes when blown by wind.
+Healy’s Corcoran file contains photographs of her sculptures and their installation in galleries, which makes the collection a tremendous resource, especially for viewing the design of her sculptures removed from sources of wind.*

 Another artist present in the Corcoran files is Grace Hartigan, a well-known Abstract Expressionist painter, born in Newark, New Jersey in 1922.
 She was a member of the New York School, a creative group that included Jackson Pollock, Wiliem and Elaine de Kooning, Frank O’Hara, Knox Martin, and many other painters, poets, and writers.
 Hartigan’s paintings express a liveliness through movement, rhythm, and vivid splashes of color.
 In her early works she experimented with a freer, gestural technique while her later works tended toward the representational.
 One of her best-known works, “Summer Street” (1956) was part of the Corcoran collection which is now held by National Gallery of Art.